-The receiver, wireless keyboard, and wireless mouse shown in the following illustrations are examples; your models might vary.
 IMPORTANT: During these steps, place the wireless keyboard and wireless mouse on the same level as the receiver, within 30 cm (12 inches) of the receiver, and away from interference from other devices.

-Unplug the receiver from a USB connector on the computer, and then reconnect it.
+1. Unplug the receiver from the USB connector on the computer, and then reconnect it.
 Your computer model might have a connector dedicated to the receiver.
-If you have a choice, use a USB connector on the front of the computer.

-2. Check that the mouse is on (A), and push and hold the Connect button (B) on the underside of the mouse for 5 to 10 seconds until the LED on the receiver lights or stops flashing.
+2. Check that the mouse is on (A), and then push and hold the Connect button (B) on the underside of the mouse for 5 to 10 seconds until the LED on the receiver lights or stops flashing.
 The receiver connection session times out after 60 seconds.
-To ensure that the connection was established, and that the receiver did not time out instead, move the mouse and check for response on the screen.
+To ensure that the connection was established, and that the receiver did not time out instead, and then move the mouse and check for a response on the screen.

-- After the mouse connection is established, continue by using the steps that follow to repeat the procedure for the keyboard. - 4.
+- 3. After the mouse connection is established, continue by using the following steps to repeat the procedure for the keyboard. - 4.
 Push and hold the Connect button (C) on the underside of the keyboard for 5 to 10 seconds until the LED on the receiver lights or stops flashing.